tbrunsch/Hippodamus/README.md

 ## Getting Task Values

 Some tasks return values.
-To access their values, you do not simply reference this task via a `Handle`, but by `ResultHandle`.
+To access their values, you do not simply reference this task via a `Handle`, but by `ResultHandle` and its method `get()`.
 There are different situations in which the value of a task X may be retrieved:

 1. Another task Y needs the value of X: